The Complete Guide To The Fish River Canyon

 It is fairly simple to get there.
 After we had crossed over the border and filled up with fuel, we turned back on to the B1 highway, which is a tarred road heading directly away from the border post.
 After travelling about 37 kilometers, you turn left on to the D316 which is a gravel road that is in fairly good condition.
 The distance to Ai Ais on this road is indicated as 82 km.
 We had to slow down to avoid huge pools of water on the road surface due to heavy rains the night before.
 You will also drive through a number of cattle crossings on this road.

 You will eventually arrive at a t-junction where you will need to turn left on to the C10 to Ai Ais or right to Hobas and the start of the Fish River Canyon Trail.
-This leaves you a 10 kilometer stretch of gravel road that is not in a good condition at all.
+This leaves you a 10 kilometer stretch of gravel road which has improved slightly since we were last there in 2018.
 We recommend you reduce your speed along this road to prevent you losing control of your vehicle.
+It also helps if you drop the pressure in your tyres to about 1.7 bar.
 The total road distance from the Noordoewer Border Post to the Ai Ais Resort is approximately 117 km.
 We arrived at Ai Ais at about 15:50 after departing from Cape Town at about 06:15 that same morning.
 That made it about a 9 and a half hour journey from Cape Town to Ai Ais, totaling about 805 km.

 The Rack Rates At The Ai Ais Resort:

-*From 01 November 2018, the Self Catering Chalet rate will increase to R1000 pp/pn.
+*From 01 July 2022, the Self Catering Bush Family Chalet rate will increase to N$1800 pp/pn.
 There is no single rate available.

 Ai Ais Resort Reception: +264 63 683676